tanin47/lilit-lang/README.md

-Sonnet
+Ode
 =======

-Sonnet is a statically-typed and beautifully-terse programming language.
+Ode is a statically-typed and beautifully-terse programming language.
 It can compile to a single executable that runs on a target CPU.
-Thus, Sonnet is great for building command-line tools.
+Thus, Ode is great for building command-line tools.

 Principles